You are here : HometeamsExTraPsy

 Exploration of Social Anhedonia in preclinical models

 Resp.
-Dr. Julie Lemerrer, Dr. Jérôme Becker
+Dr. Julie Lemerrer and Dr. Jérôme Becker

 Objectives: